StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 Install the ServiceNow StackPack from the StackState UI **StackPacks** > **Integrations** screen.
 You will need to provide the following parameters:

-- **Instance ID**: the ServiceNow instance ID from which topology will be collected.
+- **ServiceNow Instance ID**: the ServiceNow instance ID from which topology will be collected.
 For example, if the ServiceNow Instance URL is `https://dev102222.service-now.com`, then `dev102222` is the instance ID.

 ### Configure